Old Government Buildings, Wellington: Changing uses

 The building is now home to the Victoria University of Wellington Faculty of Law.
 Pictured in 2005.

 The former Government Buildings was an important symbol of nationhood, as it was completed in the same month that provincial government in New Zealand ended and central government 'finally asserted its authority'.
 The building initially housed the entire Wellington-based civil service as well as the entire New Zealand Cabinet.
 In addition, the Executive Council met there until 1948.
 The civil service rapidly expanded beyond the capacity of the building, with the first department leaving shortly after it was opened.
 By 1975 only the Education Department remained, and by 1990 the building was empty.

 After housing government departments for 114 years, Government funding was made available and restoration began in 1994 under the management of the Department of Conservation, which became the building's owners.
 Wherever possible the building was to be restored to its 1907 appearance, when the north and south wing extensions were completed.
 The project spanned two years and cost $25 million.
 The government buildings were formally reopened in January 1996 after the Law Faculty of Victoria University signed a 50-year tenancy that year and became its new occupants.
 Its restoration is considered a landmark government-initiated heritage conservation project.

+In June 2017, the care of the building was transferred from the Department of Conservation to Heritage New Zealand.